zoxpx/pxdocs/content/reference/CLI/create-and-manage-volumes.md

 ## Inline volume spec

-_PX_ supports passing the volume spec inline along with the volume name.
+Portworx supports passing the volume spec inline along with the volume name.
 This is useful if you want to create a volume with your scheduler application template inline and do not want to create volumes beforehand.

-For example, a _PX_ inline spec looks like this:
+For example, a Portworx inline spec looks like this:

 ```text
 docker volume create -d pxd io_priority=high,size=10G,repl=3,snap_schedule="periodic=60#4;daily=12:00#3",name=demovolume